jimishol/cholidean-harmony-structure/README.md

 * **Null Backend (Manual Mode)**
   - Teachers or developers can manually edit `active_notes.lua` to simulate note activity.
   - Useful for demonstrations, teaching, or testing without a live music source.
+  - Recommended for Windows users to explore harmony in 3D space without audio.

 * **midiport (Linux only)**
   - Sniffs an ALSA MIDI port directly via FFI (default `Midi Through 14:0`).